jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 * and for more, Google: [Singleton Design Pattern](https://www.google.com/search?q=singleton+design+pattern)

 # Complete Demo Code
 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).
 Play with the implementation.
 Refactor some of the code.
+Copy and paste the code into Generative AI for analysis and comments.

 ## Singleton Implementations
 The following code is a program containing all the Singleton implementation snippets, which appeared in [Singleton Implementation](#singleton-implementation) and [First Design Principle](#first-design-principle).